 In close cooperation with all Advisory Bodies of UNESCO and the UNESCO World Heritage Centre, the Programme seeks to introduce a paradigm shift in the management of World Heritage Sites.
 It focuses on the promotion of a holistic management equally considering natural and cultural values as well as an increased involvement of communities.
 The Programme includes a wide range of activities such as trainings around the globe, the updating and development of guidance documents and manuals as well as the strengthening of a global network.

-Development of integrated land-use plans for sustainable agriculture and regional development in Georgia
+Soil as a Resource.
+Land use plans for sustainable agriculture and regional development in Georgia